-Students interested in the biomedical engineering program should select the Bachelor of Applied Science (engineering) on the UBC admission application.
-The Faculty of Applied Science will notify applicants at a later time when the supplementary form for permission to register in the Pre-Biomedical Engineering (PBME) Standard Time Table is available.
-Please refer to the below and BME FAQs for the most up-to-date information.
+Students interested in the biomedical engineering program should select the Bachelor of Applied Science (Engineering) on the UBC admission application.
+Students will need to complete a supplementary form to express their interest in biomedical engineering.
+The Faculty of Applied Science will notify applicants at a later time when the supplementary form is available.

 The new biomedical engineering program is offered in addition to a biomedical option available in the Departments of Electrical & Computer Engineering and Mechanical Engineering.
 For details on the biomedical option, visit Biomedical Engineering Options.

 Please review BME FAQs if you have any questions.

 Why study this program

 Biomedical Engineering graduates are able to work in a variety of different fields.
 Common areas of focus they can pursue include: cell-based therapeutics, regenerative medicine, gene therapy, engineered organs, imaging technology: X-Rays, CT scans, ultrasound, MRI; neural engineering, wearable technology, surgical implants, surgical instrumentation, data mining, machine learning, drug design and gene finding to improve patient outcomes related to disease and pathophysiology.

 The Pre-Biomedical Standard Time Table allows students to experience the foundational first year while beginning to dive deeper into biomedical engineering topics.
 Beginning in third year, you can specialize your technical electives, giving you an excellent background for a career in the ever-changing areas of industry, healthcare or research.
 For example, you may want to take courses related to the five following areas: